Today, we will show the review and teardown process of the Lenovo ThinkPad PD 65W PD adapter.

 Summary

-In the laptop field, PD power has gradually occupied comprehensively the market, benefited from the compatibility of the smart pocket device.
-The Lenovo ThinkPad ADLX65YCC2A adapter, made by LiteOn and Teclast, has good workmanship, high quality, and reasonable price.
-This PD adapter gives more choice for users.
+In the laptop field, PD power has gradually occupied comprehensively the market and benefited from the compatibility of the smart pocket device.
+The Lenovo ThinkPad ADLX65YCC2A adapter, made by LiteOn and Teclast, has good workmanship, high quality, and a reasonable price.
+This PD adapter gives users more choices.

 Any chance you could provide the pinouts or a URL that shows the pinout for the output connector?